Can CBD Oil Expire?

 Choosing CBD That Will Last a Long Time

-CBD companies aren’t required to lab test their products for contaminants or the accuracy of their cannabinoid content.
+CBD companies aren’t required to lab test their CBD oil products for contaminants or the accuracy of their cannabinoid content.
 Companies that cut corners will skip this step.
 Independent investigators often send samples of these products off to labs and find startling results.

 Some CBD products don’t even contain CBD.
 Others contain mold, bacteria, or heavy metals.
 Without lab results, you have no way of knowing if your CBD could be contaminated and spoiled before it ever reaches you.
-You also don’t know if it actually contains CBD.
+You also don’t know if it contains CBD.

 Consider the Container